Hyperplasia

 • Approach - Severe Chronic Plaque Psoriasis

-1. Psoriasis refractory to above therapy
+2. Psoriasis refractory to topical and UVB therapy

 3. Comorbid Psoriatic Arthritis